 - Brush customization is another of those digital painting perks that can make your paintings look amazing, and most importantly will save you some hours of work if you know how to use them.
 I like to use different shaped custom brushes when painting environments.
 I use rock brushes, shape brushes, building structures brushes, signs, textures, etc… and I like to use them as a base so I can create mood and depth pretty fast.

 - Like with traditional art, digital art requires you to know anatomy, perspective, and basically all the art fundamentals, in order to become a good digital artist.
-Is a misconception to think digital art allows you to ditch this part of your artistic learning path.
-For example, there is no button, shortcut or preset that will create perfect anatomy for you.
+It is a misconception to think digital art allows you to ditch this part of your artistic learning path.
+For example, there is no button, shortcut, or preset that will create perfect anatomy for you.
 You have tools like perspective grids that will help you establish the right perspective in your drawings, but you still need the knowledge and the understanding of perspective in order to know if you are positioning the grid properly.
 Digital painting software provides tools to make your work easier, but these tools can´t decide for you if something looks good or not.
 Like I said you need the knowledge.
+Regarding this knowledge, I think there is no better anatomy course than Proko´s “Anatomy Drawing Course”.

 - Being able to draw and paint digitally requires also a technical knowledge associated with the program or programs you are using.
 The learning curve can increase due to this fact because for painting effectively you need to know how to work with scaling images, overlaying textures, modifying layer properties, and remembering to save your work often, in case of a software malfunction or an unexpected error.